9 Healthy Meals to Make With the Whole Family

 There’s just something so fun about an omelet bar.
 You get to pick all of your favorite toppings, and everyone gets something that’s good to them.

-Just be sure to pick healthy ingredients and pre-cut them up, so it’s easy to keep the serving sizes right.
-Put out the ham, cheeses, peppers, vegetables for everyone to make their own, then have them help you at the stove as they cook.
+Just be sure to pick healthy ingredients and pre-cut them up so it’s easy to keep the serving sizes right.
+Put out the ham, cheeses, peppers, and vegetables for everyone to make their own, then have them help you at the stove as they cook.

 This is a great way to get everyone up and active before eating a healthy dinner.